 - Collection of metadata – WhatsApp collects the metadata of users, even though the messages are end-to-end encrypted.
-With this in mind, WhatsApp is not transparent in what personal metadata it holds, how it is processed, and who it is transferred to.
+With this in mind, WhatsApp is not transparent in what personal metadata it holds, how it is processed, and to who it is transferred.

 - User address book – User data, such as email addresses and phone numbers are sent to WhatsApp and Facebook.
 Companies are unable to let customers know how that data is being used and hence cannot fulfil the Right to Access element of GDPR.

 Many businesses are banning the use of WhatsApp and instead, are using enterprise messaging apps.
 If your company wishes to minimise the risk of GDPR non-compliance then it should consider the following three points when selecting a messaging app:

 - Encryption – Does the enterprise messaging app encrypt and pseudonymise, as far as possible, personal data?

 - Geo-data storage – Does the enterprise messaging app store personal data outside of the EU?

 According to Microsoft, OneDrive is GDPR compliant.
 OneDrive’s GDPR compliance is highlighted at Microsoft’s Trust Center, where its methodology is explained.
 OneDrive is built upon four principles; security, compliance, privacy, and transparency.

 With OneDrive for Business and SharePoint, administrators can set their own lifecycle policies for information and data.
 Admins can delete or retain OneDrive files when an employee leaves the company, through retention policies.
 Your organisation can modify contact information and user account information, as well as force password updates.